saucelabs/node-saucectl/README.md

 __Note:__ if you run the command for the first time it will initially download the binary for you.
 This only happens once.

+__Note:__ Downloading and installation are disabled on Sauce Labs Cloud.
+If you wish to force the installation, set the `FORCE_INSTALL_SAUCECTL` environment variable to `true`.

 ### Install binary from Mirror

 Use the `SAUCECTL_INSTALL_BINARY_MIRROR` env to override the default download base site (https://github.com/saucelabs/saucectl/releases/download)